Perennial

 Plant in well-drained soil in full sun.
 Deadhead to prolong blooming.
 Cut back by half after flowering for a second, smaller flush.
 Divide every 2–3 years — center dies out otherwise.
 "Becky" is the most reliable tall variety.

-See shasta daisy in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring shasta daisy alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring shasta daisy alongside companion plants.

 Frequently Asked Questions